Table of Contents

 How does depreciation affect mileage deductions?

 You can include depreciation as part of your actual vehicle expense method, spreading the deduction over the vehicle’s recovery period according to IRS guidelines.
+If you are an employee, you might be reimbursed by your company, depending on their mileage reimbursement policy.

 Can MileageWise help track depreciation?